apiotrow/apiotrow.github.io/_posts/2014-08-19-Gravity-and-Balance.md

 title: Gravity and Balance
 ---

 Had this idea of a plate, and on the plate is a ball.
 The plate has to continually tilt in order to keep the ball from rolling off the edge.
-I wondered how effective I could make an AI plate.
-Ended up with more-or-less this:
+I wondered how effective I could make an AI-driven plate.
+Ended up with something like this:

 {% highlight c# %}